houstondatavis/code_of_conduct/README.md

 ## Reporting

-If you are being harassed by a member of our community, notice that someone else is being harassed, or have any other concerns, please contact the organizers via Meetup message or e-mail.
+If you are being harassed by a member of our community, notice that someone else is being harassed, or have any other concerns, please contact the organizers via Meetup message, e-mail, or in person.
 If the person who is harassing you is on the organizer team, they will not be involved in handling or resolving the incident.

 The organizer team will respond to any complaint as promptly as possible we can.
 If you do not get a timely response (for example, if no organizers are currently present) then please put your personal safety and well-being first, and consider leaving the event and contacting the organizer by email at neeraj@houstondatavis.org.